dataiku/dss-plugin-julia/README.md

-# dss-plugin-julia
+## Summary
-DSS plugin to add support for Julia language
+DSS plugin to add support for [Julia language](https://julialang.org/).

+## Installation

+After installing the plugin, an administrator has to run the Julia installation script `./$DSS_HOME/bin/dssadmin install-julia-integration`.
+The script will take a few minutes to create the code environment, download the required libraries, precompile them and create a Jupyter kernel.

 ## Usage

-After installing the plugin, Julia language recipes and notebooks will be available.
+After the installation, it will be possible to create and execute Julia recipes the same way you would use any other code recipes.
+Jupyter notebooks will also be available in Julia.

+Inside recipes and notebooks, use the package [Dataiku.jl](https://github.com/dataiku/Dataiku.jl) to interact with DSS.
+This package is a wrapper around the [DSS Public API](https://doc.dataiku.com/dss/api/7.0/rest/) and provides functions to read and write datasets and folders in DSS easily.
+See the documentation on the package [README.md](https://github.com/dataiku/Dataiku.jl/blob/master/README.md)

 ## Requirements

-This plugin requires DSS >= 6.0
+This plugin requires DSS >= 8.0.
-The Julia language must be installed on the machine
+The Julia language must be installed on the machine.